NOAA-EPIC/ufs-data-uploader/README.md

 __Purpose:__

 The purpose of this program is to transfer the input and baseline datasets residing within the RDHPCS to cloud data storage via chaining API calls to communicate with cloud data storage buckets.
-The program will support the data required for the current UFS-WM deployed within the CSPs as well as support the NOAA development team's data management in maintaining only the datasets committed within the latest N months of their UFS development code (once the program is integrated into Jenkins).
+The program will support the data required for the current UFS-WM deployed within the RDHPCS as well as support the NOAA development team's data management in maintaining only the datasets committed within the latest N months of their UFS development code (once the program is integrated into Jenkins).

 According to Amazon AWS, the following conditions need to be considered when transferring data to cloud data storage: